isra-RM/SnakeAI-Game/README.md

 # Introduction
-This project demonstrates the use of **Reinforcement Learning** to train an AI agent to play the classic Snake game.
+This project demonstrates the use of **Reinforcement Learning** to train an AI agent to play the classic Snake game 🐍.
 The implementation is inspired by Patrick Loeber's freeCodeCamp tutorial, [Python + PyTorch + Pygame Reinforcement Learning – Train an AI to Play Snake](https://www.youtube.com/watch?v=L8ypSXwyBds&t=231s).

 # Installation
 To set up the project, it is strongly recommended to create a virtual environment: